Are you designing a new build or kitchen remodel? This Modern Organic Kitchen Design Board is full of inspiration for creating your new space!

 Because I’ve had overlay cabinets and inset cabinets I knew I definitely didn’t want inset cabinets again.
 In our last house, I felt like we would ding up the edges of the cabinets when putting big pots and pans away and you could see that damage.
 Of course, I could use the paint pen that we got with our cabinets, but it still bothered me.
 Maybe if I didn’t make my kids put dishes away it would be easier to maintain, but I’m a fan of my kids doing dishes ;).

-This led me to determine if I wanted overlay cabinets or to explore something I’ve seen but never had.
-Ultimately we chose European frameless cabinets.
+This led me to determine if I wanted overlay cabinets or to explore something I’d seen but never had.
+Ultimately we chose European frameless cabinets in white oak.
 These cabinets do not have a face frame which allows for a bigger interior and a tight seamless look on the doors.
 I’m a fan so far, but I’ll report back after living with them in a few months!

 Mixed Material Countertops

 I thought countertops were going to be the death of me, and literally did everything in my power to not like marble!
 I really did, including driving over an hour and a half to get samples and look at all the different options.
 No matter what I did every time I walked past a marble slab… I couldn’t resist it.
-Originally my plan was to do a black honed granite on the island and some kind of quartz on the perimeter.
-There is definitely some nice quartz, but nothing gave me that organic feel like I wanted except marble.
+Natural stone just has such a specific look to it.
+Originally my plan was to do black-honed granite on the kitchen island and some kind of quartz on the perimeter counters.
+There is definitely some nice quartz, but nothing gave me that organic feel I wanted except marble.

 Yes, marble does stain, etch, and there is even already a small chip on the edge.
 But you know what… I don’t even care!
 Marble has been around forever and people have lived with it in all its glory since pretty far back in history.
 It will all be ok.
 If you aren’t ok with imperfections maybe it’s not for you.
 However, I did plan on the island being more durable since that is where I see us using the most countertop space.